 Identity Management: What You Know.
 What You Have.
 Who You Are.

 "We won't be able to rely on passwords in the future", Bill Gates predicted nearly 20 years ago.[i]
 His prediction has come true.
 Passwords are no longer enough to protect IT infrastructures.
 However, there are ways and means to drastically reduce the risk of data theft, account takeovers and other cyber threats.
-Currently, one of the most important and efficient protective measures is multi-factor user authentication (MFA), a system used by millions of companies, organizations and individuals worldwide.#Cloud Security #Firewall #Security as a Service #Security Risk Assessment #Security Strategy Architecture #SIEM #Cyber Defense Center
+Currently, one of the most important and efficient protective measures is multi-factor user authentication (MFA), a system used by millions of companies, organizations and individuals worldwide.#Cloud Security #Firewall #Security Risk Assessment #Security Strategy Architecture #SIEM #Cyber Defense Center

 There are countless users who have fallen victim to cybercriminals who have stolen their login data from the databases of large companies.
 In recent years, customers of Adobe, Ebay, Equifax, LinkedIn, Marriot International, Yahoo, and others have been affected[ii].
 In each of these cases, millions of accounts were compromised.
 Annual global costs associated with data breaches and cybercrime reached nearly $1 trillion last year[iii] – this is a number with 12 zeros.
 70 percent of hackers now penetrate enterprise systems through endpoints.
 These are private devices, company laptops or unsecured home connections and cloud-based applications.
 It is through these endpoints that malicious attacks on IT infrastructures become possible.